 Young Scholars: Portfolio Requirements

-If you are submitting testing that is more than two years old, a portfolio is required.
+If you are submitting testing that is PSAT, SAT, or ACT scores, a portfolio of three (3) work samples, as described below, is required.
 For all other applicants, this supplemental information is optional, but you can submit a portfolio if you choose.

-While supplemental information provided through the portfolio will not override scores that fall significantly below the Eligibility and Testing criteria, this section can be used to enhance the review committees understanding of the applicant’s abilities.
+While information provided through the portfolio will not override scores that fall significantly below the Eligibility and Testing criteria, this section can be used to enhance the review committee’s understanding of the applicant’s abilities.
 See also How to Apply for additional information.

-Applicants may upload a portfolio with a maximum of 6 items.
+All applicants may upload a portfolio with a maximum of 6 items.
 The purpose of this portfolio is to provide additional evidence of the applicant’s current intellectual ability outside of what has been included in the parent questions, the testing report and the nomination form.
-All portfolio items must have been completed by the applicant within the last 2 years.
+All portfolio items must have been completed by the applicant within the last 4 years, when your child was at least 4 years old.

 - Academic work samples completed in school, in an online class or as part of a homeschool curriculum.